juxor/afaq/markdown/secG6.md

-labour to become free, all must have _"property."_ _"The poor become free and proprietors only when they **rise.**"_ Thus, _"[i]f we want no longer to leave the land to the landed proprietors, but to appropriate it to ourselves, we unite ourselves to this end, form a union, a **socit**, that makes **itself** proprietor . . . we can drive them out of many another property yet, in order to make it **our** property, the property of the -- **conquerors**."_ Thus property _"deserves the attacks of the Communists and Proudhon: it is untenable, because the civic proprietor is in truth nothing but a propertyless man, one who is everywhere **shut out**.
+labour to become free, all must have _"property."_ _"The poor become free and proprietors only when they **rise.**"_ Thus, _"[i]f we want no longer to leave the land to the landed proprietors, but to appropriate it to ourselves, we unite ourselves to this end, form a union, a **société**, that makes **itself** proprietor . . . we can drive them out of many another property yet, in order to make it **our** property, the property of the -- **conquerors**."_ Thus property _"deserves the attacks of the Communists and
+Proudhon: it is untenable, because the civic proprietor is in truth nothing but a propertyless man, one who is everywhere **shut out**.
 Instead of owning the world, as he might, he does not own even the paltry point on which he turns around."_ [p.
 258, p.
 260, p.
 249 and pp. 248-9]

 Stirner recognises the importance of self-liberation and the way that authority often exists purely through its acceptance by the governed.
 As he